-Matt Vosburgh enters his fifth season as an assistant coach with the Saint Michael's women's volleyball team in 2017.
+Matt Vosburgh enters his sixth season as an assistant coach with the Saint Michael's women's volleyball team in 2018.

 In 2016, the roster was dominated by nine underclassmen, none of which had previously held key roles on the team.
 Two ended up being among the top three on the team in kills, and another platooned as a setter.
 Saint Michael's set a school record for digs per set (20.2) thanks greatly due to a veteran defensive corps while recording the second highest kill and assist per set figures in the past four seasons.